Product Manager Resume Format

 Certified Scrum Product Owner (CSPO) • Pragmatic Institute Certified (PMC Level III) • Google Analytics Certified

-Notice: This sample uses a clean, single-column layout with standard section headings.
-Every bullet point leads with an action verb and includes quantifiable results — exactly what ATS systems and recruiters want to see.
+Notice: This template features a simple single-column layout with standardized section headers.
+Each bullet opens with an action verb and presents quantifiable outcomes — precisely what ATS software and recruiters expect.

 Common Resume Format Mistakes for Product Managers